arangodb/docs/3.6/foxx-deployment.md

 - [web interface](programs-web-interface-services.html) under *SERVICES*

-See [the Foxx cluster guide](foxx-guides-cluster.html#how-arangodb-distributes-services) for how Foxx services are distributed to coordinators.
+See [the Foxx cluster guide](foxx-guides-cluster.html#how-arangodb-distributes-services) for how Foxx services are distributed to Coordinators.